500 PLUS FACTORY-DIRECT STORAGE SHEDS AND BARNS READY FOR IMMEDIATE DELIVERY 60 MONTHS, 0% INTEREST FINANCING AVAILABLE

 Deciding Whether To Move Or Disassemble

 Not all metal sheds should be moved in one piece.
 Larger sheds or those with structural wear are often safer to disassemble and reassemble.
 Disassembly allows panels to be transported individually, reducing stress on the frame.
 This approach also makes it easier to move sheds through narrow spaces or uneven terrain.
-Smaller, well built sheds may be moved intact using skids, pipes, or lifting equipment.
+Smaller, well-built sheds may be moved intact using skids, pipes, or lifting equipment.
 For homeowners considering future relocation, structures like a 10×20 Premier Cottage are often designed with durability in mind, making them easier to reposition when needed.

 Tools and Equipment Commonly Used to Move Sheds

 The tools required depend on the shed size and movement method.
-Common tools include pry bars, jacks, heavy duty pipes or rollers, ratchet straps, and plywood sheets.
-Pipes placed under the shed can act as rollers for short distance moves.
+Common tools include pry bars, jacks, heavy-duty pipes or rollers, ratchet straps, and plywood sheets.
+Pipes placed under the shed can act as rollers for short-distance moves.
 Jacks help lift the shed onto skids or trailers.
 For larger sheds, forklifts or tractors may be necessary.
 Protective gloves and sturdy footwear are essential for safety.
 According to Family Handyman, having the right equipment on hand reduces the risk of injury and structural damage during shed moves.
 Never attempt to move a shed without proper support and assistance.

 Preparing the New Location Before Moving

 The destination site should be ready before the shed is moved.
 Clear debris, level the ground, and prepare a proper foundation such as gravel, concrete blocks, or a slab.
 A level base prevents doors from sticking and reduces stress on the structure.
 Measure the new location carefully to ensure adequate clearance on all sides.
 Consider drainage, sunlight, and access paths.
 Preparing the site ahead of time allows the shed to be placed immediately after moving, reducing the time it spends unsupported.
 Proper site preparation helps extend the life of the shed and prevents future shifting or settling.
+If you’re considering replacing or upgrading your existing structure, explore our storage sheds to compare a variety of durable designs built for long-term outdoor use.

 Protecting the Shed During the Move